dofloinn/Fallout3rdYear/1_SoftwareEngineering3/All notes.md

 ### <mark style="background: #FFB8EBA6;">Test Driven Development (TDD):</mark>

 Test Driven Development (TDD) is a design technique that drives the development process through testing.

-In essence you follow three simple steps repeatedly:
+<mark style="background: #FFB8EBA6;">In essence you follow three simple steps repeatedly:</mark>
 1. Write a test for the next bit of functionality you want to add.
 2. Write the functional code until the test passes.
 3. Refactor both new and old code to make it well structured.